Lu-Yidan/Lu-Yidan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 <p style="text-align: justify;">
 Hello!
-I'm an MPhil student in Mechanical Engineering at <strong style="color: black;">The University of Hong Kong</strong>, supervised by <a href="https://www.mech.hku.hk/academic-staff/lu-p">Peng LU</a> at the <a href="https://arclab.hku.hk/">ArcLab</a>.
-My research focuses on enabling robots to interact with and learn from the real world, aiming to acquire human-like abilities.
+I'm a MPhil student at <strong style="color: black;">The University of Hong Kong</strong> working with <a href="https://www.mech.hku.hk/academic-staff/lu-p">Peng LU</a>  <a href="https://arclab.hku.hk/">(ArcLab)</a>.
+My research interests lie at the intersection of <strong style="color: black;">Reinforcement Learning, Robotics</strong>.
+My current focus is on enabling robots to interact with and learn from the real world, aiming to acquire human-like abilities.
 </p>

 <p style="text-align: justify;">
-I earned my Bachelor's degree in Software Engineering from <strong style="color: black;">Northwestern Polytechnical University</strong> in 2023, where I conducted research on audio speech recognition under the supervision of <a href="https://teacher.nwpu.edu.cn/en/xielei.html">Lei XIE</a> at the <a href="http://www.nwpu-aslp.org/english">ASLP Lab</a>.
+I earned my Bachelor's degree from <strong style="color: black;">Northwestern Polytechnical University</strong> in 2023, where I conducted research on <strong style="color: black;">Audio Speech Recognition</strong>.
+My work was supervised by <a href="https://teacher.nwpu.edu.cn/en/xielei.html">Professor Lei XIE</a> at the <a href="http://www.nwpu-aslp.org/english">ASLP Lab</a>.
+During my time at the lab, I focused on developing advanced techniques for improving the accuracy and efficiency of speech recognition systems.
 </p>

 <!-- Hello!
 I'm a Mphil student in ME at The University of Hong Kong by [Peng LU](https://www.mech.hku.hk/academic-staff/lu-p) at the [ArcLab](https://arclab.hku.hk/).
 I work on enabling robots to interact with and learn in the real world, so as to acquire human-like abilities.